hablapps/LensStateIsYourFather/README.md

 inner state which in turn, might be contextualized within a bigger one.
 `MonadState` supplies a pair of methods, the first of them to get the current inner state and the second one to replace it with another one, taken as argument.
-We'll be using the terms *get* and *put* to refer to these new methods.
+We'll be using the terms *get* and *put* to refer to these methods.
 Having said so, this is how we encode this typeclass in Scala:

 ```Scala
 trait MonadState[A, M[_]] extends Monad[M] {